codeforamerica/form-flow-starter/README.md

 }
 ```

-## Defining Pages ##
+## Defining Static Pages ##

-Unlike Screens, Pages are static HTML content that is generally not interactive.
-Examples include
+Unlike Screens, Static Pages are HTML content not part of a flow.
+Examples include a privacy policy
-the home page and an FAQ.
+or FAQ.

-To add a new Page:
+To add a new Static Page:

 1. Add an annotated method (`@GetMapping`) to the `PageController`
 2. Create a page template in `src/resources/templates`.